New

 Car dealers don’t make money from selling cars

 It seems counter-intuitive to suggest that car dealerships don’t make money selling cars.
-Why be in the car business if you don’t make money from selling your namesake product?
+Why be in the car business if you don’t make money from selling cars?

 This is a valid question, and unless you really understand how car dealerships operate, its answer is shrouded in secrecy.
-The reality is, most car dealerships don’t make much of any profit from selling cars.
-Some do (and we’ll discuss how), but most don’t, or at least car sales don’t make up the majority of profit generated at a dealership.
+The reality is, most car dealerships don’t make much profit from selling cars.
+Some do (and we’ll discuss how), but for most, car sales don’t make up the majority of profit generated at a dealership.
 Let’s explore why.

-Car sales can be broken into two categories; new car and used car sales.
-Regardless of selling a new car or a used car, there are two seperate areas of a car deal where the dealer can make money.
-They are referred to as the “frontend” and the “backend”.
+Regardless of selling a new car or a used car, there are two separate parts of a car deal where the dealer can make money.
+They are referred to as the “front-end” and the “back-end” of the deal.

 In theory, you can have a used car sale with no frontend profit and a lot of backend profit.
 Or you could have a new car deal with a lot of frontend profit and no backend profit.
 Or, vice versa.

-If you hear a dealer say, “we are taking a huge loss on the frontend, you better make up for it on the backend of the deal,” you know that means they aren’t making much (or any) money on the sale of the car, and that they need (or at least want to) make money in the F&I part of the sale.
+If you hear a dealer say, “we are taking a huge loss on the front-end, you better make up for it on the back-end of the deal,” you know that means they aren’t making much (or any) money on the sale of the car.
+Their goal is now to make money in the F&I part of the sale.

-During this section of the guide, we’re going to focus on frontend profit.
-Backend profit is covered below in the F&I section.
+First, we’re going to focus on front-end profit.
+Back-end profit is covered below in the F&I section.
 As you’re about to learn, selling cars is simply a means to sell other things.

-At the end of the day, the window sticker, and the price you see listed on it, has some built in profit for the dealer.
+The price you see on the window sticker has some built in profit for the dealer.
 Why then am I suggesting that dealers don’t really make money from selling new and used cars?
 It’s because most dealers don’t sell their cars at its list price.
 Most car deals are negotiated to a lower sale price.

 As a general rule of thumb, the mark up on a new car can range from as little as 2 or 3% for your economy brands (Kia, Hyundai, etc.), to more than 10% for luxury vehicles (Mercedes-Benz, BMW, etc.).
+Trucks are also known as high-margin sellers.
 The more luxurious and expensive the car, the more margin built into the MSRP price.

 That means if you’re looking to buy a new Kia, and the total price listed on the window sticker is $18,000, there may only be $360 in profit built into the sale of that car.
 However, on the other end of the spectrum, a $150,000 Mercedes-Benz could have upwards of $15,000+ profit built into its list price.

 Used cars follow this pattern as well.
 The cheaper the car, the less margin built into its list price.
 The more expensive the car, the more potential for markup.
-However, with used cars there is no Monroney sticker (except for the original one that the car received) to outline exactly why the car is priced the way it is.
-With used cars, dealers have to base their pricing on what the market is willing to pay (a novel concept that didn’t exist 40 years ago when I started in the business!), and that means that there is typically not a lot of margin built into used car prices either.
-Most dealers use a software like vAuto to set their used car prices.
+With used cars, dealers have to base their pricing on what the market is willing to pay.

 So do dealers make a killing selling new and used cars?
-99% of the time the answer is no. Do some people overpay for a car, and the dealer makes a lot of frontend profit, yes.
-Does that happen often?
-No.
+99% of the time the answer is no. Do some people overpay for a car, and the dealer makes a lot of front-end profit?
+Yes, but it doesn’t happen often.

-Manufacturers also incentivize dealers to sell more cars too.
-How?
-By setting lofty monthly, quarterly, and annual sales volume goals (sometimes referred to as “stairstep objectives”), that if attained (and surpassed), result in hundreds of thousands, if not millions of dollars for the dealership.
+Manufacturers also incentivize dealers to sell more cars by setting lofty monthly, quarterly, and annual sales volume goals.
+If these sales goals are attained (and surpassed), result in hundreds of thousands, if not millions of dollars for the dealership.

 Why do manufacturers wave millions of dollars in front of dealerships to get them to take losing deals to hit their volume objectives?
 As with all “goals” or incentive plans, there is a psychological answer and a practical answer.